Did I Just Say That Out Loud?

 - Jack probably intended to say that out loud.

-- Hilariously subverted in House.
+- Subverted in House.
 House is desperately trying to remember something that happened shortly before a recent bus crash in order to save an unknown patient's life, so he induces a number of hallucination sequences.
 During one such flashback, he makes a lewd comment about Wilson's girlfriend, Amber, then admits he didn't mean to say it out loud.

 Wilson: Say what out loud?